Resident Epilepsy Surgery Course

 How to Apply

-Selected applicants should not register for the 2024 Annual Meeting until they have received notification that they have been accepted to participate in the Resident Epilepsy Surgery Course.
+• Applicants should not register for the 2025 Annual Meeting until they have received notification regarding whether they have been accepted to the AES and ASSFN Resident Epilepsy Surgery Course

-• Residents will receive a $500 travel stipend for the Annual Meeting, contingent upon course attendance
+• Receive a $500 travel stipend.
+Travel stipends are contingent upon course attendance